-15. Does a seller or occupier retain any liabilities relating to the real estate after they have disposed of it?
+1.15 Does a seller or occupier retain any liabilities relating to the real estate after they have disposed of it?

-A seller (previous owner) will retain liabilities relating to the maintenance of real estate that occurred before the sale of the real estate, unless otherwise provided by the relevant agreement.
+A seller can retain liabilities relating to the real estate after it has disposed of it, as provided by the relevant agreement.
 The seller can also be liable for ecological contamination caused before the disposal of the property.